halldenham/edx_harvard_cs50/README.md

 # HarvardX: CS50 Introduction to Computer Science

-These are my files from the edX class ["HarvardX: CS50 Introduction to Computer Science"](https://cs50.edx.org/)
+These are my files from the edX class ["HarvardX: CS50 Introduction to Computer Science"](https://cs50.edx.org/) taught by David J. Malan and recorded at Harvard and Yale in Fall 2016

-I started this class in May of 2016
+I started this class on edX in May 2017

 Copied below is the [Sylabus](http://docs.cs50.net/2017/x/syllabus.html):

 ### Syllabus